Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Preliminaries

 \subsection{Kinetic Formulation and Averaging Lemmas}

-Here we begin by recalling that the kinetic formulation of scalar conservation laws introduced in \cite{lions_perthame_tadmor1} has an analogue for the isentropic Euler system introduced in \cite{lions_perthame_tadmor2}.
-For $\gamma = 3$, the associated kinetic formulation is purely kinetic and has the particularly simple form:
+Here we begin by recalling that the kinetic formulation of scalar conservation laws introduced in \cite{lions_perthame_tadmor1} has an analogue for the isentropic Euler system.
+For $\gamma = 3$, the associated kinetic formulation is purely kinetic and takes the following particularly simple form:

 where $f(t,x,v)$ is our unknown, which has been augmented with the velocity variable $v\in \R$, and $\mu$ is a finite (non-negative) measure.
 From the kinetic equation, we recover \eqref{eqn:Euler} via the relations